openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## IETF SD-JWT VC specific requirements for OpenID for Verifiable Presentations over W3C Digital Credentials API

+Requirements for both the Wallet and the Verifier:

     * The Credential Format identifier MUST be `dc+sd-jwt`.
-  * IETF SD-JWT VC Credential Format specific DCQL parameters as defined in Section 6.4.1. of [@!OIDF.OID4VP] MUST be used.
+  * IETF SD-JWT VC Credential Format specific DCQL parameters as defined in Section 6.4.1 of [@!OIDF.OID4VP] MUST be used.

 # Self-Issued OP v2